w3f/polkadot-wiki/docs/glossary.md

 An on-chain entity which consists of several on-chain accounts (starting at 6, eventually moving to the final value of 24) which can act as a representative for "passive" (non-voting) stakeholders.
 Council members have two main tasks: proposing referenda for the overall stakeholder group to vote on and cancelling malicious referenda.

+## Hard Fork

+A permenant diversion of a blockchain that can occur quickly due to a high priority change in a consensus rule.
+Clients who follow a hard fork always need to upgrade their clients in order to continue following the hard-forked chain.
+Hard forks are considered permanent divergences of a chain for which non-upgraded clients are following consensus rules incompatible to the ones followed by upgraded clients.

+## Hard Spoon

+Defined by Jae Kwon of Cosmos as "a new chain that takes into account state from an existing chain; not to compete, but to provide broad access."
+A non-contentious blockchain that inherits the state of the underlying blockchain and creates a new branch of *the same blockchain*.

 ## KSM

 The abbreviation for Kusama network tokens.